 PTCB Certified Pharmacy Technicians (CPhTs) are required to recertify every two (2) years to maintain certification.
 PTCB’s CPhT recertification requirements correspond to the biennial renewal schedule for professional pharmacist licensure as governed by State Boards of Pharmacy.
 CPhTs must complete all continuing education hours within the two (2) year recertification cycle (on or before the expiration date).
 No CE hours completed before certification is granted may be used to satisfy recertification requirements.
 In addition, CE hours cannot carry over to a future recertification cycle.

 PTCB CPhTs must complete a minimum of 20 hours of continuing education (CE) during each two-year recertification cycle.
 Any continuing education hours earned after January 1, 2015, must be pharmacy technician-specific subject matter.
 Any CE hours after January 1, 2015, with the target audience designation “P” (pharmacist-specific) will not be accepted when recertifying as a CPhT only.
 For CPhT recertification candidates, one hour must be in the subject of pharmacy law and one hour must be in the subject of patient safety (refer to Accreditation Council for Pharmacy Education (ACPE) definition of patient safety, defined in the ACPE Policy and Procedures Manual).
 A maximum of 10 hours may be earned by completing a relevant college course with a grade of “C” or better.
+Relevant coursework must assess or sustain the competency critical to pharmacy technician practice stated in PTCB’s Pharmacy Technician Certification Examination Content Outline.
 Beginning January 1, 2018, PTCB will no longer accept continuing education earned through the completion of in-service projects or training for any certificants eligible for recertification or reinstatement.

 Certificants must satisfy continuing education requirements in pharmacy technician-specific subject matter.
 To qualify as pharmacy technician-specific, a CE program’s objectives must assess or sustain the competency critical to pharmacy technician practice stated in PTCB’s Pharmacy Technician Certification Exam Blueprint.
 Any CE hours earned after January 1, 2015, with the target audience designation “P” (pharmacist-specific) will not be accepted for CPhT qualifying CEs.